 “Please keep what you saw to yourself.”

 “Listen, Officer Grey, if you cause trouble for me, I will make you disappear, just like that.
 This bank is mine.
-I built it from nothing.
+I built it from nothing, and I will not risk losing it for the life of one human.
 You will keep my secret, one way or another.”

 She stood a little taller.
 “I was pretty fierce – looking, wasn’t I?
 And majestic.”